Robrowno/django-raceway/README.md

 ### Deployment through Heroku:

 - Make sure you have a Heroku account before beginning with these steps.
 - You should also make sure you have an AWS account with S3, and a Stripe Account for payments.
+These should then be configured for your project.

 - Once logged in to Heroku, navigate to the personal dashboard and look for the 'New' dropdown button at top right hand corner of the page.
 - In the drop down, select "Create new app - you will be taken to a page where you will be able to name the app and select a region.
 Once you have filled this information in, click the "Create app" button.
 Your app is now created.